siddhantmaitra/reactwork/README.md

 4. In a separate terminal window, run `npm run dev` to start the app

 ## Tech stack
 JS, ReactJS, Vite, TailwindCSS

+## Notes
+1. Payment Mode & Material Category tabs are empty, yet to be finalized.
+2. To view login page, set `isLoggedin` to `false` in `src/App.jsx` file
+3. `db.json` is used to fetch data and store mock data by filling the forms.
+It can edited by hand to mass populate dummy data.